-The Internship & Placement office of IoBM ensures that students get experience in highly competitive organizations.
-Their fresh ideas, unique perspectives and fundamental knowledge are important assets that can help shape the future of an organization.
+MBA: Minimum CGPA = 2.8 fundamental knowledge are important assets that can help shape the future of an organization.
 The Internship Program for interns is designed to provide students with the opportunity to work on meaningful assignments and gain real-world experience.
-Real-world experience is aligned to the courses studied by students.
+Real-world experience is aligned to the courses studied.
 Such experience is of vital importance to students in two main areas: